dhmit/gender_novels_site/static/markdowns/instance_distance_analysis.md

 * Median, mean, minimum, and maximum distances between male pronoun instances.
 * Median, mean, minimum, and maximum distances between female pronoun instances.
-* For each of the above stats, the difference between male and female values (male stat- female stat for all stats).
+* For each of the above stats, the difference between male and female values (male stat – female stat for all stats).
 *Positive difference values* mean there is a *larger distance between male pronouns than female pronouns* and therefore *higher female frequency*.